-- ♦ Street Outreach: Services are provided to individuals who meet the Category 1 and 4 definitions of homelessness.
+- ◆ Emergency Shelter Essential Services: Coordinate with Adult Shelter Connect for verifying and documenting eligibility - ♦ Street Outreach: Services are provided to individuals who meet the Category 1 and 4 definitions of homelessness.
 The individuals must be living on the streets (or other places not meant for human habitation) and be unwilling or unable to access services in emergency shelters. - Rapid re-housing: Minneapolis resident homeless families and single adults without children including unaccompanied youth who reside in a Hennepin County sited homeless shelter (whose previous permanent address within 3 months of entering shelter was within Minneapolis).
-These clients must have an annual income at or below
+Client households must have an annual income at or below thirty (30%) of HUD area median income and meet the definition of homeless as set out in 24 CFR §576.2.
+Clients are to be referred from the Coordinated Entry System. - ♦ Homelessness Prevention: Minneapolis resident renters who are established as at-risk of homelessness as set forth in 24 CFR §576.2 as described above. - Required documentation of the above will made by providers by first attempting to get thirdparty verification of homelessness status.
+Other acceptable documentation options in secondary order of rank is 1) case manager verification of eligibility; and 2) self-report

-- thirty (30%) of HUD area median family income and meet the definition of homeless as set out in 24 CFR §576.2 - ♦ Homelessness Prevention: Minneapolis resident renters who are established as at-risk of homelessness as set forth in 24 CFR §576.2 as described above. - Required documentation of the above will made by providers by first attempting to get third-party verification of homelessness status.
-Other acceptable documentation options in secondary order of rank is 1) case manager verification of eligibility; and 2) self-report verification of eligibility combined with justification of efforts made and reasons for a lack of success in obtaining third-party or case manager verification of status. - Applicant's level of need will be established through provider verification of resources available to the applicant household, financial and otherwise.
+- verification of eligibility combined with justification of efforts made and reasons for a lack of success in obtaining third-party or case manager verification of status. - ♦ Applicant's level of need will be established through provider verification of resources available to the applicant household, financial and otherwise.